cloudmesh-community/book/chapters/prg/python.md

          'John', 'Abby', 'Liz']
 ```

-When we donot want this to be the case, we can use a
+When we do not want this to be the case, we can use a
 [set](https://docs.python.org/2/library/stdtypes.html#set):

 ```python